ese3500/final-project-ibuildspeed/README.md

 Headlights and VESC were controlled via PWM

 #### 3.2 Hardware Requirements Specification (HRS) Results

-Based on your quantified system performance, comment on how you achieved or fell short of your expected hardware requirements.
-You should be quantifying this, using measurement tools to collect data.

-The hardware requirements specified using a linear voltage regulator, a belt drive motor mounting configuration that uses a brushless DC motor, and a current-limiting MOSFET in order to limit the current output of the GPIO and prevent it from damaging the ATMEGA.
-The linear voltage regulator was used to step down the motor driving PWM signal.
-This is because the motor driver (VESC) takes in a 3.3V input, but the output of the GPIO pin that controls the speed is a 5V signal.
-The belt drive motor is used in order to control the speed of the electric skateboard.
+4.1 Overview

+This project involves designing and assembling the electronic hardware necessary to control an electric skateboard, focusing on the motor, lighting, and sensor interfaces.

+4.2 Definitions, Abbreviations

+GPIO: General-Purpose Input/Output
+MOSFET: Metal-Oxide-Semiconductor Field-Effect Transistor

+4.3 Functionality

+HRS 01: The skateboard shall incorporate an ATmega328PB microcontroller to manage all onboard hardware interactions.
+HRS 02: An ultrasonic sensor shall be used for obstacle detection, capable of detecting obstacles up to 200 cm away.
+HRS 03: A 12x6 cm LCD display shall be utilized for the user interface.
+The display shall connect to the microcontroller via the I2C bus.
+HRS 04: A linear voltage regulator shall step down the PWM signal to 3.3V to match the input requirements of the VESC motor driver.
+HRS 05: A current-limiting MOSFET shall be implemented to restrict the GPIO output current to 20mA to prevent damage to the microcontroller when driving the headlights and brake lights.

 The speed of the skateboard ranges from 0mph - 30mph.
 The current limiting MOSFET prevents the headlights/brake lights from drawing too much current from the GPIO pin.
 The limit of the output current from any GPIO pin is 20mA, but the LEDs from the headlights/brake lights draw 74mA.
 We also had a 12s3p battery casework that successfully protected ourselves and our environment from any damage.
 The pressure pedals required tube adaptations in order to fit our pressure sensor modules.

 We fell short of our expected hardware requirements, mostly because integrating all moving parts resulted in errors.
 We were also unable to achieve dual-motor control as a result of frying the dual vesc.
 We also fell short of obtaining practical speed measurements and thus can only report theoretical.